-Mentors should consider the following points prior to the meeting and consider using some of these as a basis for the conversation:
+Mentors should consider the following points prior to the meeting and use some of these as a basis for the conversation:

-- What do you want to achieve from this meeting? - · What are you trying to achieve with your goals? - · How will you know when you achieve your goals? - · Have you identified all opportunities? - · Which course of action do you favour? - · What obstacles do you think you'll encounter on the way? - · What support do you want from me and/or others in your plan? - · How useful has this meeting been for you? - · Where do we go from here?
+- · What do you want to achieve from this meeting? - · What do you want from me during this meeting? - · What are you trying to achieve with your goals? - What will you feel like when you achieve your goals? - · How will you know when you achieve your goals? - · Have you identified all opportunities? - Is there anything else that you can do? - · Which course of action do you favour? - What obstacles do you think you'll encounter on the way? - · What support do you want from me and/or others in your plan? - · How useful has this meeting been for you? - · Where do we go from here?